 MCA was used to estimate the weights of sustainability components and factors, applying AHP (Saaty, 2008).
-This was done twice to address two different objectives: (i) Understanding the priorities and subjectivities of various stakeholders (Chapter 6), and (ii) Estimation of weights for applied framework for monitoring and evaluation of sustainability (Chapter 7).
-Individual stance of each respondent was considered for analysis (Saaty, 2008).
+This was done twice to address two different objectives: (i) understanding the priorities and subjectivities of various stakeholders (Chapter 6), and (ii) estimation of the weights for applied framework for monitoring and evaluation of sustainability (Chapter 7).
+Judgment of each respondent was considered individually for estimation of weights and analysis (Saaty, 2008).

 3.2.4.1.
-EXPLAINING PRIORITIES AND SUBJECTIVITIES OF STAKEHOLDERS
+PRIORITIES AND SUBJECTIVITIES OF STAKEHOLDERS

 The weights of components and factors within components determined by each individual respondent were analyzed on the basis of the four attributes of stakeholders.
 Note that experience type, employment affiliation and country of origin were categorical variables, while the experience length in years was considered continuous.
-Statistical testing of average differences along attribute values for the individual weight values were tested using multivariate analysis of variance (MANOVA) for components and for the factors of the five component because they weight profiles contained more than two values (i.e., more than 1 degree of freedom), and the weights for the factors under the other sustainability components were tested by univariate ANOVA because they contained only two factors (Sokal and Rohlf, 1995).
+Statistical testing of the average differences along attribute values for the individual weight values were tested using multivariate analysis of variance (MANOVA) for components and for the factors of the five component because the weight profiles contained more than two values (i.e., more than 1 degree of freedom), and the weights for the factors under the other sustainability components were tested using univariate analysis ANOVA because they contained only two factors (Sokal and Rohlf, 1995).
 The tests assumed the weights to be normally distributed.
-Although the distributions were slightly skewed to the right (higher values), performing the same test with logtransformed weights provided the same results.
+Although the distributions were slightly skewed to the right (higher values), performing the same test with log-transformed weights provided the same results.
 The MANOVA and ANOVA tests were performed using the GLM procedure of SAS/STAT statistical software v.
 9.2 (SAS Institute, Cary, NC).
-Once the overall nullhypothesis of no difference between groups was rejected (p<0.05), the similarity between groups was tested using contrasts or using the Duncan multiple pair-wise comparison(Sokal and Rohlf, 1995).
+Once the overall null-hypothesis of no difference between groups was rejected (p<0.05), the similarity between groups was tested using contrasts or using the Duncan multiple pair-wise comparison (Sokal and Rohlf, 1995).